Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 ## PanelDue pass through

 To connect a PanelDue as well, the Arduino Pro Micro passes the PanelDue commands through to the Duet.
+The PanelDue can be connected at either end of the cable, i.e. close to the Arduino Pro Micro if you wanted to have a combined Pendant with PanelDue display, or at the Duet end if the PanelDue is mounted to the machine, and the Pendant is used remotely.

 | PanelDue | Pro Micro / Duet | Wire colour |
 |:---------|:-----------------|:------------|